 No built-in bounce card.

 No "A" mode for use with ancient non-TTL cameras.

-No infrared AF illuminator; unless you disable this in a camera menu, the flash will fire bursts at nearly full power, blinding your subjects as it tries to focus.
-(You can use the LED light for AF assist in Live View.
+No infrared AF illuminator.
+Unless you disable this in a camera menu, the flash will fire bursts at nearly full power for AF assist, blinding your subjects as it tries to focus.
+(You can use the LED light for AF assist in Live View.)

 No green "Exposure OK" light.

 Built in remote release to trigger a camera (if you're not using it as a flash).

 Responds to wireless control — but won't work as a commander.

 Comes with a little foot to let it sit on a table.